rakhbari/argo-workflow-samples/README.md

 ## Creating Workflows
 Although you can `kubectl apply` `Workflow` specs directly, I've found it easier to use the Argo CLI `argo submit` to do the same.

-I've included a copy of `http-hello-world` workflow for you try.
-We'll be submitting this workflow in the `namespace` we created earlier and telling the Argo CLI to use the service acct we created to do the work:
+You can try out all example `Workflow` specs found in [Argo Workflow's own repo examples folder](https://github.com/argoproj/argo-workflows/tree/master/examples).
+We'll be submitting one of those example workflows in the `namespace` and using the service acct we created earlier:

+__NOTE__: The `--watch` arg displays a nice textual representation of the `Workflow`, in addition to what you see in the Argo Server UI

 ```
-argo submit workflow-http-hello-world.yaml -n app1 --serviceaccount user1
+argo submit -n app1 --serviceaccount user1 --watch https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/loops-dag.yaml
 ```

 Once you run this, you should see the Workflow run and complete successfully in the Argo Server UI (link above).